Meet with a Dean

 The deans in Student Life meet regularly one-on-one with students for academic support, assistance in addressing obstacles to student success, guidance on campus policies and procedures, and collaboration on student and campus life initiatives.

 While deans share many similar responsibilities, each dean has a focus or specialty area related to their specific department.
 Please reference the summary below to learn more about our deans in Student Life and how to set up an appointment.

 If you are unsure who to meet with, please contact the Dean of Life's Office and include your name, preferred times to meet, and a brief description of what you would like to discuss with a dean.

 As the Dean of Students, Bruce is a visible and engaged presence in the campus community.
 Bruce oversees the student and campus life components within the division with a focus on engaging students with learning opportunities outside the classroom.
 He especially enjoys the opportunity to work closely and collaboratively with students in a variety of ways related to student success, including discussing academic motivation, student leadership opportunities and initiatives, the college's judicial process, and learning outside the classroom.

-Click here to schedule an appointment with Bruce via the administrative coordinator for student services.
+Click here to schedule an appointment with Bruce via the administrative coordinator for Student Life.